Skip to main content

 This study uses an explanatory sequential mixed methods design, combining surveys and semi-structured interviews, to explore the impact of cell phone use while driving and the adoption of emerging technologies for behavior mitigation.
 The research aims to provide insights into patterns of distracted driving and factors influencing the effectiveness and acceptance of preventive technologies.

 This project investigates how mode-specific network metrics, such as size and connectivity for roads, transit, cycling, and walking networks, influence crash outcomes across towns and cities in New England.
-By developing predictive models using crash data and socioeconomic factors, the study aims to guide safer infrastructure design and transportation policies.
+By developing predictive models using crash data and community characteristics, the study aims to guide safer infrastructure design and transportation policies.

 This project develops models to estimate ride-sourcing demand and supply using coarse public data, such as town-level ride data from Massachusetts.
-By leveraging socioeconomic, land-use, and transportation data, it aims to provide high-resolution insights into trip patterns and driver availability to support planning and policy-making.
+By leveraging land-use and transportation data along with community characteristics, it aims to provide high-resolution insights into trip patterns and driver availability to support planning and policy-making.

 This research leverages advanced vehicle sensors, such as LiDAR and cameras in modern and autonomous vehicles, to continuously monitor and assess pavement conditions like potholes, cracking, and rutting.
 By developing algorithms to analyze real-time data, the study aims to enhance Pavement Management Systems (PMS), reduce maintenance costs, and improve road safety.